If it is not specified in your racing class rules, where is the best place to mount a transponder on your racing car?

 Yes they typically get visually corrected but why risk loosing the win to what people subjectively see?

-Therefore the transponder location is probably more important than people realise.
+Therefore the transponder location is more important than people realise.

-When I bought my first racing car, the guy was well aware of this.
+When I bought my first racing car, the guy was well aware of needing to mount the transponder at the front.

 A somewhat “all-in” approach I thought.